Dango3010/scheduler/README.md

 The Jest environment allows us to test components without a browser.
 The default tests are very simple.
 They only confirm that each component can render without throwing an exception.

 Follow the steps below to try the automated testing capabilities of the Jest framework.
-1. Run the npm test command to run Jest
+1. Run the 'npm run test' command to start the Jest testing environment
 2. Press a to run all tests if prompted
 3. Confirm that the existing tests pass
 The two existing tests should both pass.